Blood Crime

 Blood Crime is a 2002 American made-for-television thriller film, starring James Caan and Johnathon Schaech.
 It was co-written and co-produced by Preston A. Whitmore II and directed by William A. Graham.
 The film was first aired at USA Network on September 13, 2002.
+It was Graham's final film before his death in 2013.

 Plot

 A homicide detective has problems with a local sheriff, after pummeling a man who supposedly attacked his wife while they were on vacation at the sheriff’s small town.